- Information & Support

 Melanoma Patients: COVID-19 Guidance for People being Treated for Melanoma (Harries et al) (below)

 Cancer Patients in General: Advice on Coronavirus for people with cancer (One Cancer Voice/NHS England)

 The charity has also mailed out to more than a thousand healthcare professionals details of two specialist documents giving information about the treatment of patients with melanoma.

 Video for cancer patients by a group of NHS cancer doctors, nurses and healthcare professionals: click here

-COVID-19: Guidance for People being Treated for Melanoma – F A Q
+COVID-19: Guidance for People with Melanoma – F A Q

 Note: these FAQs have been suggested by patients and nurses but they will not cover every situation.
 If in doubt, you should always refer to your Clinical Nurse Specialist or other member of the treatment team for clarification.
 You may also wish to discuss matters with our Helpline nurses (see box above).